Brognor/Complex_network_exam/readme.txt

 evolution.py library to realize the flow of a quantity over a graph

-time test run the different algorithms calculating time vs number of nodes
+timetest run the different algorithms calculating time vs number of nodes

 datatime files contain the time data